 Note that no dryer kills all the germs (so don’t expect yours to disinfect the clothes).
 There will always be some bacteria or viruses that survive in the dryer.
 Not to mention some spores (such as the ones of Clostridium species) that can happily survive in boiling water.
 However, it’s usually not a big deal as there’s very little chance that those left alive on your clothes could cause any harm to you.

 Bed bugs are very unpleasant creatures that can cause a lot of annoyance.
-Although they multiply pretty slow compared to other bugs, they can easily spread from one room to another if you don’t stop them.
+Although they multiply pretty slowly compared to other bugs, they can easily spread from one room to another if you don’t stop them.

 You may wonder if it’s a good idea to put your bedclothes in the dryer to kill bed bugs.
 The good news is that heat is a very effective bed bug eliminator: temperatures higher than 120°F kill not only bed bugs but their larvae and eggs too.

 However, it’s important that you have to expose bed bugs to that temperature for at least 30 minutes to kill them all.
-Eggs are usually more resistant: in their case 90 minutes at 118°F is necessary to destroy them all (6).
+Eggs are usually more resistant: in their case, 90 minutes at 118°F is necessary to destroy them all (6).
 Of course, at a higher temperature, they require less time.

 Another good news: you can effectively kill dust mites by exposing them to a temperature of 130°F or higher for at least 15 minutes.
 So if you use the high heat setting on your dryer you can make your clothes free from dust mites in only a few minutes (7).